JessGerman/JessGerman/README.md

 Who Am I? 🙋‍♀️

-👩‍💼 A 32-year-old working as an Airbnb Property Manager.
+👩‍💼 I work as an Airbnb Property Manager.

 🇧🇷🇮🇹 I was born in Sao Paulo, Brazil, and I'm half-Italian.